openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 If `openid` is not in the `scope` value, then the public client

-9. shall include the `state` parameter defined in Section 4.1.1 of [RFC6749];
+9. shall include the `state` parameter defined in Section 4.1.1 of [RFC 6749];
 10. shall verify that the `scope` received in the token response is either an exact match, or contains a subset of the `scope` sent in the authorization request if the request was passed in the front channel and was not integrity protected; and
-11. shall only use authorization server metadata obtained from the metadata document published by the authorization server at its well known endpoint as defined in [OIDD] or [RFC8414].
+11. shall only use authorization server metadata obtained from the metadata document published by the authorization server at its well known endpoint as defined in [OIDD] or [RFC 8414].

-    **NOTE**: Adherence to [RFC7636] means that the token request includes `code_verifier` parameter in the request.
+    **NOTE**: Adherence to [RFC 7636] means that the token request includes `code_verifier` parameter in the request.

 ### 5.2.4 Confidential client